TimVanDyke/TowDefGame/readme.md

 # Protect Joe
 A tower defense game and minimal game engine written in Rust!

+## Game play:
+The object of the game is to protect our main character Joe.
+You are playing as Joe's immune system in an attempt to prevent the viruses, bacterias, fungus, and other dangerous outside forces from getting to Joe's heart.

+Some ideas are to add real time elements to the game as well during the rounds to stop stab wounds and bullets.

 ## Libraries used:
 - https://github.com/brendanzab/gl-rs/tree/master/gl_generator
 - https://github.com/image-rs/image-png